RobertoFreireFerrazPassos/challenge_MicroService_Async/README.md

 In docker containers such as ApiAppShop.Presentation, it is possible to see the console messages

-## Simple request to test docker, api gateway, api appshop, rabbitmq, masstransit and creditcard console app
+## Simple request to test docker, api gateway using ocelot, api appshop, cache using redis, rabbitmq, masstransit and creditcard console app

 1 - Run docker compose on visual studio.

 note: set docker-compose as start up project

-2 - Import and run this request on Postman:
+2 - Import and run request on Postman:

+example:

 curl --location --request POST 'http://localhost:9001/purchase' \
 --header 'accept: */*' \